 Great Falls is a larger medium-sized city located in the state of Montana.
 With a population of 58,434 people and 19 constituent neighborhoods, Great Falls is the third largest community in Montana.

-Unlike some cities, Great Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Great Falls are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Great Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Great Falls is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Great Falls who work in sales jobs (12.56%), office and administrative support (11.90%), and management occupations (8.56%).

 The per capita income in Great Falls in 2018 was $30,130, which is upper middle income relative to Montana and the nation.
 This equates to an annual income of $120,520 for a family of four.
 However, Great Falls contains both very wealthy and poor people as well.